micmejia/bible-dump/AMPC/Ezra/Ezr 4.md

-Then the [^a]work on the house of God in Jerusalem stopped.
+Then the work on the house of God in Jerusalem stopped.
 It stopped until the second year of Darius [I] king of Persia.